ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/ProjectPlan..md

   - **Main Features/Components**: The main features or components of the project.

 ### 2. Project Objectives
 - List the key objectives of the project.
-These should be specific, measurable, achievable, relevant, and time-bound.
+These should be specific, measurable, achievable, and relevant.

 ### 3. Scope and Deliverables
 - Clearly define the scope of your project by specifying what will be included and what will be excluded.
-- Identify the key deliverables you plan to produce as part of this project.
-For each deliverable, include a brief description.

 ### 4. Project Timeline (Use Jira or Trello)
 - Create a project timeline that outlines the key phases and milestones of the project.
 This timeline should include:
-  - Start and end dates for each phase (e.g., requirement gathering, design, development, testing, deployment).
+  - Start and end dates for each phase (e.g., requirement gathering, design, development, testing, deployment, you may use the sprint schedule presented in course moodle site as template ).
-  - Key milestones and deadlines.
+  - Key milestones and deadlines (see the course Sprint Schedule table for the deliverable and reveiw deadlines ).
   - Any dependencies between tasks.

 ### 5. Resource Allocation
 - Identify the resources required to complete the project.
 This could include:
-  - **Team Members and Roles**:
+  - **Team Members and Roles**: write done who are the team members and what are their reponsibilities in the project.
-  - **Software, Hardware, and Tools**:
+  - **Software, Hardware, and Tools**:  plan in advance what kind of software, hardware or tools requires to implemented the project successfully...
   - **External Resources or Support**: Any external resources or support required.

 ### 6. Risk Management